oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 2023-08-02T13:21:06.551-03:00  INFO 28673 --- [           main] a.s.neo4j.migrations.core.Migrations     : Applied migration 006 ("Land").
 ```

-Test the API with GraphiQL at **http://localhost:8080/graphiql**.
-In the query box on the left, paste the following query
+Test the API with GraphiQL at `http://localhost:8080/graphiql`.
+In the query box on the left, paste the following query:

 ```graphql
 {